Skip to main content

 The Henry Institute is dedicated to motivating and training future scholars and practitioners who will continue the exploration and practice of integrating faith and public life.
 Undergraduate fellowships provide opportunities for current students at Calvin University to work with the Institute and university faculty.
 Undergraduate fellows benefit from working on scholarly research and receiving mentoring from various professors, as the Institute provides grants to fund research projects involving the interplay between religion and public life.
 Opportunities for additional involvement in the programs and projects of the Institute are also provided to students, as they participate in various administrative duties and Henry Institute events.

-More about Civitas Lab »
+More about the Civitas Lab

-The politics and economics department’s Student Planning Council (SPC) is responsible for building camaraderie and representing politics and economics students in determining how the department can best serve their hopes for developing a strong undergraduate program.
+The Politics and Economics Department’s Student Planning Council (SPC) is responsible for building camaraderie and representing politics and economics students in determining how the department can best serve their hopes for developing a strong undergraduate program.
 Comprised of six students and a faculty mentor, this group plans social events (for example, ice cream socials, end-of-year picnics) that offer opportunities for majors and minors to meet.
 Additionally, this group of students will be the point persons for departmental candidate interviews, disseminating departmental information, discussion of curriculum development, and any other program improvements that will serve to strengthen the department of politics and economics.

 Other student organizations that many department majors and minors join are Student Senate, Calvin Democrats, Calvin Republicans, PDAC, and Model United Nations.